ATHL337/opforge-site/content/posts/opforge_post_1_genesis.md

              [opf-rt-inet (eth1:192.168.1.25)] — Bridged to internet
 ```

-- `` is the edge router for RED\_NET and the default gateway for red team boxes.
+- `opf-rt-red` is the edge router for RED\_NET and the default gateway for red team boxes.
-- `` serves as a central hub with a bridged NIC to the physical network, allowing internet access from controlled segments.
+- `opf-rt-inet` serves as a central hub with a bridged NIC to the physical network, allowing internet access from controlled segments.

 ---